enesbol/base-data-science/tests/README.md

 **Unit Tests**: Test individual functions or methods in your data processing pipeline to ensure they work as expected.

-- Data Quality Tests: Test the quality of your data, including checks for missing values, outliers, and data consistency & data governance.
+- **Data Quality Tests**: Test the quality of your data, including checks for missing values, outliers, and data consistency & data governance.

-- Model Training & Eval Tests: Validate the training process and evaluation metrics of your models.
+- **Model Training & Eval Tests**: Validate the training process and evaluation metrics of your models.

-- Model Deployment Tests: Test the deployment process of your app.
+- **Model Deployment Tests**: Test the deployment process of your app.

 **Acceptance Tests**: Verify that the software meets the user's requirements and is ready for release.